RafaelGoncalves8/livecoding/README.md

 # livecoding

-Python module to integrate tidalcycles and p5 for creating audiovisual performances
+Python module to integrate tidalcycles and p5 for creating audiovisual performances.

 ## Installation